K-theory of admissible Zariski-Riemann spaces: K-theory of admissible Zariski-Riemann spaces

 \section{K-theory of admissible Zariski-Riemann spaces}

-In this section we prove for the K-theory of the Zariski-Riemann space a comparison with G-theory (Theorem~\ref{ZR_K-theory_support_g-theory--thm}, Corollary~\ref{ZR-K=G-U-regular--cor}), homotopy invariance (Theorem~\ref{K-ZR-support-homotopy-invariance--thm}, Corolary~\ref{K-ZR-U-regular-homotopy-invariance--cor}), and a vanishing statement for negative K-groups (Theorem~\ref{ZR_negative_K_support_vanishing--thm}).
+In this section we prove for the K-theory of the Zariski-Riemann space a comparison with G-theory (Theorem~\ref{ZR_K-theory_support_g-theory--thm}, Corollary~\ref{ZR-K=G-U-regular--cor}) and homotopy invariance (Theorem~\ref{K-ZR-support-homotopy-invariance--thm}, Corollary~\ref{K-ZR-U-regular-homotopy-invariance--cor}).
 Finally, we provide an example of a non-noetherian abelian category whose negative K-theory vanishes (Example~\ref{ZR-not-coherent--ex}).

 \begin{notation*} In this section let $X$ be a \emph{reduced} quasi-compact and quasi-separated scheme and let $U$ be a quasi-compact open subscheme of $X$.
 Denote by $\tilde{Z}$ the complement of $U$ within the $U$-admissible Zariski-Riemann space $\skp{X}_U$ (Definition~\ref{U-admissible_ZR-space--defin}).
 We equip the closed complement $X\setminus U$ with the reduced scheme structure so that $\tilde{Z}$ has the structure of a locally ringed space (Remark~\ref{structure-on-tilde-Z--remark}). \end{notation*}